 On the other hand, people can occasionally feel so upset or frustrated that they say something that is abusive, but when they realize how they’ve come across they apologize and say what they mean in a non-abusive, healthy way.

 If there isn’t a feeling of goodwill and understanding between two people in their relationship, if one is hurting and feeling constantly put down by actual comments, for instance, “You can’t do anything right,” You aren’t listening,” or is frequently yelled at, then that person is probably in a verbally abusive relationship.

 Some people spend a lot of time trying to determine which gender is the most verbally abusive.
 I don’t think that kind of debate is productive.
 When I wrote the first book to name and describe a “verbally abusive relationship,” I not only defined verbally abusive relationships, but also was first to say that although the book is based on women’s experiences, "Men too experience verbal abuse."
 Now I am getting agreement.
 Some men are "coming out" about the pain and confusion they feel in a verbally abusive relationship.
 Several hundred of the approximately twenty thousand people I've heard from are men who are in these abusive relationships.

-Some people think “You’ve got to learn to take it.
-Let it roll of your back, it never hurt me.
+Some people think, “You’ve got to learn to take it.
+Let it roll off your back, it never hurt me.
 I’m successful.”
 But one might ask, Does being verbally abused make someone a better, healthier person?